Vigalantee: No Jaangle and F.B.O.E.

-Though music has been a constant companion in Vigalantee's life, Vigalantee has been performing professionally since 1993.
-Since 1994, Vigalantee has owned and operated PhatAhDat Records.
-His independent label has allowed to focus on delivering his agenda with his music, rather than be censored to reflect social trends.
-With the resources of PhatAhDat, Vigalantee also pioneered the No Jaangle Movement, a social consciousness movement that challenges young people to combat the stigma of "bojangling," a negative stereotype that haunts most minority youths.
-With the No Jaangle Movement, Vigalantee hopes to motivate folks to realize ignorance isn't a component of success.
-Vigalantee formed an alliance with a collection of gifted teachers, students, and talented volunteers to help young people establish financial stability, network with community contacts, and gain a sense of purpose.
-"It means never compromising who you are, and realizing that you don't have to be ignorant to be successful.
-It also means respecting and recognizing those who've walked before you, taking the black face of shame off, combating "Bojangling".
+Since 1994, Vigalantee has owned and operated the independent record label PhatAhDat Records.
+He has also established the No Jaangle Movement, which challenges young people to combat the stigma of "bojangling," a negative stereotype affecting minority youths.
+He said that the initiative "means never compromising who you are, and realizing that you don't have to be ignorant to be successful.
+It also means respecting and recognizing those who've walked before you, taking the black face of shame off".